 In 2014, the US saw a total of 4,679 fatal work injuries up 2% from 2013.
 That’s 3.3 people per 100,000 full-time workers.
 Some of the more substantial increases were a 17% increase in the mining sector and a 14% increase in agriculture.

-Perhaps the most shocking number in this report was the revelation that the fourth most common cause of death in the workplace was homicide, accounting for 403 people in 2014 making up 9% of all workplace deaths.
-Of these 403 lives, 32% were as a result of a domestic disputes.
+Perhaps the most shocking number in this report was the revelation that the fourth most common cause of death in the workplace was a homicide, accounting for 403 people in 2014 making up 9% of all workplace deaths.
+Of these 403 lives, 32% were as a result of a domestic dispute.

 The other sad thing about this “shocking number” is that it is unfortunately not that shocking.
 Those numbers are relatively unchanged from the year previous.
 This trend has actually been consistent for some time and will very likely remain to be so.